 We must not play with souls.
 Yes, tell a man from the Bible of his lost, miserable and sinful condition by nature.
 Let him say, as did J.N.
 Darby, “I see in the Word, and I recognise in myself, the total ruin of man”.
 Tell him he justly deserves the eternal wrath of God in hell.
 Do not move on unless this fact is owned and bowed to lest you cast pearls before swine.
 Point the sinner to the person and finished work of Christ.
 Point him to his Bible and urge him to take God at His word.
 And leave it there.
+Do not give him a prayer to pray, an action to perform, a request to make.
 Do not give him anything to do.
 In both personal work and in preaching, the aim is not to get the sinner to ‘make a decision’, or ‘make a confession’ or ‘pray a prayer’.
 It is to set the truth before the sinner and leave God the Holy Spirit to accomplish the work of enlightenment and regeneration.
-The preacher’s aim is to make the sinner “see something” – his need and Christ’s fitness to meet it – not “do something” (pray, ask, commit etc.).
+The preacher’s aim is to enable the sinner “see something” – his need and Christ’s fitness to meet it – not “do something” (pray, ask, commit etc.).
 Beware of talking people into salvation and exerting pressure for a ‘decision’.
-Spurgeon warned against such things: “It very often happens that the converts that are born in excitement die when the excitement is over…Some of the most glaring sinners known to me were once members of a church; and were, as I believe, led to make a profession by undue pressure, well-meant but ill-judged.”
+Spurgeon warned: “It very often happens that the converts that are born in excitement die when the excitement is over…Some of the most glaring sinners known to me were once members of a church; and were, as I believe, led to make a profession by undue pressure, well-meant but ill-judged.”

 Confess with Your Mouth

 But doesn’t the Bible tell sinners to “confess with your mouth”.
 “I’ve done that” so I must be saved!
-Hold on.
-Just what is the context of that particular expression and what does it mean?
+But what is the context of that particular expression and what does it mean?
+Here it is: